-The linear equations in one variable concept has been covered in this lesson including its definition, solution, examples word problems and worksheet questions.
+The concept of linear equation in one variable has been covered in this lesson, including its definition, solutions, examples, word problems and worksheet questions.
+This is an important topic for Class 6, 7 and 8 students.
 The concepts covered in this lesson are mentioned below in the table of contents.
-So, What is one variable equation?
+So, what is one variable equation?

 Table of Content: